leau-void/cv-app/README.md

 Your CV is displayed as it is being built, and when ready, it can be downloaded.

+The app was written in React classes at first, and then refactored to be completely functional components, using React Hooks, to practice using both of these component types.

 ### Technologies

 - [ReactJS](https://reactjs.org/)